The top ten scariest monsters and demons from Celtic myth (PHOTOS)

 According to the Celtic legend, an Irish woman who was known throughout the country for her beauty, fell in love with a local peasant, which was unacceptable to her father.

-Dad forced her into an arranged marriage with a rich man who treated her terribly, and eventually she committed suicide.
+Dad forced her into an arranged marriage with a rich man who treated her terribly, and eventually she commit suicide.

 She was buried near Strongbow’s Tree in Waterford, and one night, she rose from her grave to seek revenge on her father and husband, sucking their blood until they dropped dead.